7 revealing takeaways about Quibi, which is finally here (and is fine)

 4. The advertising is tolerable

-If $5 per month seems pricey for a snack-sized video service, $8 per month for an commercial-free version may seem downright preposterous.
+If $5 per month seems pricey for a snack-size video service, $8 per month for a commercial-free version may seem downright preposterous.
 The good news is that Quibi’s cheaper version takes a less-is-more approach to advertising.
-Each episode begins with a single ad—some running for six seconds, others as long as 15 seconds—and there are no further interruptions until the next episode starts.
+Each episode begins with a single ad—some running for 6 seconds, others as long as 15 seconds—and there are no further interruptions until the next episode starts.
 The approach feels like a natural complement to Quibi’s short-form videos rather than a major intrusion.

 5. A TV version doesn’t seem sacrilegious